- Bats Right, Throws Right

 - Born November 20, 1967 in New York, NY USA

 He batted for a career high .303 with the Philadelphia Phillies in 1999.
-That year, he led the National League in pinch hitting with a .545 average (12 for 22); this is a remarkable achievement as he stepped in to replace Desi Relaford at SS after Relaford injured his wrist.
+That year, he led the National League in pinch hitting with a .545 average (12 for 22); this is a remarkable achievement as he stepped in to replace Desi Relaford at shortstop after Relaford injured his wrist.
 Arias continued in a starting role until Relaford's return in early September.
-Had he been given the opportunity for a few more starts, after Relaford returned to the starting line-up, Arias would have been officially inked in the history book for being second in fielding percentage for shortstops.
+Had he been given the opportunity for a few more starts after Relaford returned to the starting lineup, Arias would have finished second in fielding percentage for shortstops.

 He was the last member of the Phillies to start a triple play at Veterans Stadium.
-In fact, he started triple plays in back-to-back years.
-The first was against the New York Mets at the Vet and the second against the San Francisco Giants.
-He also knocked in the winning run with a double down the left field line to close out the Vet.
+In fact, he started triple plays in back-to-back years; the first was against the New York Mets at the Vet and the second came against the San Francisco Giants.

 Year-By-Year Minor League Managerial Record